Beadle: In religion

 In England, the word came to refer to a parish constable of the Anglican Church, one often charged with duties of charity.
 A famous fictional constabulary beadle is Mr. Bumble from Charles Dickens's classic novel Oliver Twist, who oversees the parish workhouse and orphanage of a country town more than 75 mi from London.
 The work of a real constabulary beadle of Whitechapel in that period may be exemplified by Richard Plunkett.

 In the Church of Scotland, the title is used for one who attends the minister during divine service as an assistant.

 In Judaism, the term beadle or sexton (in שמש) is sometimes used for the gabbai, the caretaker or "man of all work", in a synagogue.
 Moishe the Beadle, the caretaker of a synagogue in Sighet in the 1940s, is an important character in Night by Elie Wiesel.

+The equivalent in French catholic churches, however now obsolete, is bedeau, which shares a common etymology with beadle.

 In education

 Post-secondary

 In the medieval universities, beadles were students chosen by instructors to act as assistants: carrying books, taking attendance, and assisting in classroom management.